zoebisch/zoebisch.github.io/_posts/2017-08-24-just_dont_give_up.markdown

   <input type="text" name="song[artist_id]" id="Artist_Name" value="<%= @song.artist.name %>" ></input>
 ```

 Seems simple enough right?
 But what exactly is this id anyway?
 Just some odd value?
-Not this is just what you know from CSS.
+No, this is just what you know from CSS.
 It is an id selector.
 For some reason, that never clicked in my head.
 I mean it all seemed so new, and with so many other things going on, it seemed one small detail that you just "needed".
 Ahh but Capybara will drive you mad if you don't get this.
 This is what Capybara seems to be looking for, at least in the cases I have been exposed to so far.
 Do yourself a favor, and if the test tells you that it bombed like so:

 ```
     Capybara::ElementNotFound: